utopia-php/database/README.md

     name: 'dbName'
 );

-// Creates a new database for MySql, MariaDB, SQLite.
-For Postgres it creates a schema.
+// Creates a new database.
 // Uses default database as the name.
 $database->create();

 // Returns an array of all databases
 $database->list();

 // Delete database
 $database->delete(